The yellowing of dragon fruit plants may be their natural response to reduce the amount of sunlight they're getting.

-But may be, the yellowing is one of nature's designs:
+But may be, the yellowing is one of nature's things:

 A natural variegated yellow dragon fruit

-Some varieties naturally have a two-tone yellow-green color on their branches.
+Some varieties naturally have a bi-color yellow-green on their branches.
 The Worth Variegated Dragon fruit is one example of this unique color variation.
 It may start as green first, but then as it grows the branches turn more yellow with red lining on the edges of the branch.

 Richard, the guy behind Grafting Dragon Fruits, shares this cool new specie in this video.
 In this case, you may get yourself a great specie and the yellowing is only its natural phenomenon.
-Richard says the flowers of this variety is all yellow and the fruits sometimes have both yellow-and-green skin.
+So nothing to worry about here.
+The flowers of this variety will be all yellow and the fruits sometimes have both yellow-and-green skin.
 Very interesting.

 Some people say this yellowing is also a genetic mutation:

-Its price is about 10-30 times more expensive than the white, red or purple varieties we usually see.
+For this mutated yellow variety, the price per cutting is about 10-30 times more expensive than the white, red or purple varieties.